UACCM Student

 A student may appeal decisions of the Student Conduct Review Board through the following process:

-• The Request for Appeal form and accompanying letter will be forwarded to the Chancellor, who reserves the right to assign the appeal to his/her designee.
+- The Student Misconduct Appeal form will be forwarded to the Chancellor, who reserves the right to assign the appeal to his/her designee.

-• The Chancellor, or his/her designee, may deny a request for an appeal.
+- The Chancellor, or his/her designee, may deny a request for an appeal if one of the reasons listed above is not verified.

-• If an appeal is granted, it will be limited to review of the record of the judicial hearing and supporting documents, unless presentation of new evidence is available which may have the potential to substantially impact the decision and/or sanction(s).
+- If an appeal is granted, it will be limited to review of the record of the judicial hearing and Administrative File, unless presentation of new evidence is available which may have the potential to substantially impact the decision and/or sanction(s).
 The Chancellor, or his/her designee, will determine if such evidence is allowed.

-• The Chancellor, or his/her designee, may request an appeal meeting with the student prior to making a final decision.
-If an appeal meeting is granted and the result of the disciplinary hearing is a suspension of ten or more days or expulsion, the student may be accompanied at the appeal meeting by one support person, including an attorney, who may fully participate during the appeal meeting.
+- The Chancellor, or his/her designee, may request an appeal meeting with the student prior to making a final decision.
+If an appeal meeting is granted and the result of the disciplinary hearing was a suspension or expulsion, the student may be accompanied at the appeal meeting by an attorney or non-attorney advisor, who may fully participate during the appeal meeting.

 Sanctions